 Marco Blair makes for a very unusual leading man but he really makes his character work.
 He projects a kind of sadness to him, he conveys the tragedy of his character’s life through his emotive, mostly silent performance, and rises to the challenge when he is required to resort to violence, showing a different facet of his character, who may appear weak, timid, and introverted but isn’t afraid to die and will do anything to protect his sister.

-Locke (2013) joins the same rank.
+Locke (2013) joins the same ranks.
 It’s a brilliantly executed drama set entirely within the confines of a moving car.
 Its lead character interacts with other characters only through a hands free phone installed in the car, that’s the dramatic structure, that’s where the conflict is built from.
 The movie opens on a construction site and then we see Ivan Locke get into his car leaving the site, later we find out he is a construction foreman and he has left things incomplete just hours before the commencement of a historic project.
 We find out that he’s made a mistake, he’s driving towards some place, and along the way he is going to make tough decisions, life altering decisions, decisions that will have ripple effects, decisions and choices that will affect not only him but people he knows, because he is willing to pay the price for that mistake.
 He’s a man with a purpose, a man who is in the driver’s seat, in control of his life, a man who will make everything okay, he will fix everything, he will take care of his personal, professional and private life.
 He’s a man fighting himself and his everything in his existence.

 Locke (2013) is an existential examination of how one mistake or one decision can have drastic changes to your whole life, how the choices you make have an effect on everyone around you.
 “The difference between a moment and an instant is forever”, as one character tells Ivan Locke.
 Ivan Locke fights to overcome his demons, his flaws, his father, and various other conflicts to do what he thinks and believes is right.
 It’s a tense, gripping drama that requires an actor who can carry the film and keep us engaged throughout the ride.
 After all this is a movie about a man in a car, literally.

 Tom Hardy’s the perfect man for the job.
-The camera stays above Hardy’s waist all through the movie and Hardy takes up the challenge of conveying the frustrations and emotions of his character through his face and hands, while communicating with other actors only through a phone.
+The camera stays above Hardy’s waist all through the movie and Hardy takes up the challenge of conveying the frustrations and emotions of his character through his face and hands, while communicating with other actors only through a hands-free phone.
 He commands the screen and keep us glued to the film till the end.
 He has proven himself to be quite a versatile actor over the past decade and he certainly drives this film home, excuse the pun.

 Dawn of the Planet of the Apes (2014)